-The first kind of these discourses tends to focus on the Chinese communist state.
+Three approaches to the issue of the Chinese Catholic Church The first kind of these discourses tends to focus on the Chinese communist state.
 All Church problems and difficulties seem rooted in the external influence of the Chinese government.
 Most of these discourses focus on the division between the registered and underground Church, constantly presented as the main and most urgent problem to solve.

-This article is restricted to paid subscribers
+This article is reserved for paid subscribers